airbnb/knowledge-repo/README.md

 [![PyPI version](https://badge.fury.io/py/knowledge-repo.svg)](https://badge.fury.io/py/knowledge-repo)
 [![Python](https://img.shields.io/pypi/pyversions/knowledge-repo.svg?maxAge=2592000)](https://pypi.python.org/pypi/knowledge-repo)

 The Knowledge Repository project is focused on facilitating the sharing of knowledge between data scientists and other technical roles using data formats and tools that make sense in these professions.
-It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / iPython Notebook) to better promote reproducible research.
+It provides various data stores (and utilities to manage them) for "knowledge posts", with a particular focus on notebooks (R Markdown and Jupyter / IPython Notebook) to better promote reproducible research.

 Check out this [Medium Post](https://medium.com/airbnb-engineering/scaling-knowledge-at-airbnb-875d73eff091) for the inspiration for the project.